A Differentially Private Weighted Empirical Risk Minimization Procedure and its Application to Outcome Weighted Learning: Preliminaries

-Consider a dataset $D=\{(\mathbf{x}_i, A_i, B_i)\,;\,i=1,\dots,n\}$ collected from either a randomized clinical trial or an observational study with a total of $n$ participants.
-A $p$-dimensional vector $\mathbf{x}=(x_1,\dots,x_p)^\top\in\mathcal{X}\subseteq\mathbb{R}^p$ contains features used for ITR derivation.
-WLOG, we assume a binary treatment $A\in\mathcal{A}=\{-1,1\}$ that each participant with probability $P(A|\mathbf{x})$ at the beginning of the study.
-In a randomized clinical trial, complete randomization implies $P(A=1|\mathbf{x})=P(A=-1|\mathbf{x})=0.5$.
-In an observational study, treatment assignment depends on the features $\mathbf{x}$, and the probability $P(A|\mathbf{x})$ can be estimated using methods such as logistic regression.
-Noted is that $A$ does not necessarily represent the underlying optimal treatment assignment that is the most beneficial (measured by $B$) for a subjects in ITR settings.
-In other words, there are no labels in the training data for ITR problems -- a key difference between ITR and traditional ML classification problems.
-The goal of ITR is not to estimate a treatment assignment function that predicts the treatment an individual actually receives, but rather to leverage the benefit information $B$ to produce a function that will assign individuals to their underlying optimal treatment assignment in the future;
+In a randomized trial with treatment allocation ratio 1:1, $P(Y=1|\mathbf{x})\!=\!P(Y=-1|\mathbf{x})\!=\!0.5$.
+In an observational study, treatment assignment depends on the features $\mathbf{x}$, and $P(Y|\mathbf{x})$ can be estimated using methods such as logistic regression.
+Note that the observed $Y$ for a subject does not necessarily represent the underlying optimal treatment assignment that is most beneficial for that subject in the ITR setting.
+In other words, the goal of ITR is not to estimate a treatment assignment function that predicts the treatment an individual actually receives, but rather to leverage the observed benefit $B$ to learn a function that will assign individuals to their optimal treatment assignment in the future.